How to Get from Marco Polo Airport to Venice

 Option 4: Road Taxi to Piazzale Roma

-Journey and Pricing: The trip takes approximately 20 minutes and costs around € 40 – € 50 depending on the traffic; metered taxis take up to four passengers.
+Journey and cost: This journey takes about 20 minutes and costs around €40 – €50 depending on traffic; a metered taxi can seat up to four passengers.

-Option 5: Combination Routes
+Option 5: Combination Route

 Visitor and Ticket Information